ATalkingTree/CP3402_Journals/Prac04.md

 Having both file separated make it easier to change one without affecting the other, allowing easier change and greater control than having them together in one file.

 # Career/Employability/Learning Insights
+Professionals usually have different and separated developing environment to make sure all the changes does not affect the live site until they are sure about the change.
+This is kinda the same with child theme, we want to make changes without modifying the parent theme that is already working fine.
+This can save time and money, as well as prevent long-term damage to the business if the live site is breaking.

+Also, backing up website is very important in case the server crashes, the site got hacked, or other unforseen events.
+A backup can quickly restore it to a previous state quickly, reducing the risk of downtime and user fustration.

+Both of the above are good practice to use no matter what job I do or where I work.

 # Set Up Local Environment
 1. Use WP Migrate Lite plugin (https://wordpress.org/plugins/wp-migrate-db/) to export my current live site to a zip file.
 In that zip file, it has my wp-content folder (which include all my media uploads, themes and plugins), and my database.